From shark cage diving to shucking oysters, experience South Australian water activities.

 Ocean & Coast Murray River

 A different kind of stillness settles over the Murray River as light hits the cliffs.
-As Australia’s longest river reaches the end of its 2,500km journey, the water opens up, defining a freshwater way of life: drift on a Murray River cruise from Adelaide, kayak a hidden backwater or feel the spray while wakeboarding.
+As Australia’s longest river reaches nears the end of its 2,500‑kilometre journey — drifting through the Riverland and flowing into the Coorong — the water opens up, defining a freshwater way of life: drift on a Murray River cruise from Adelaide, kayak a hidden backwater or feel the spray while wakeboarding.
 It’s where the phone stays in the bag and the only schedule is seeing what’s around the next bend.

 'Community' Artwork by Gabriel Stengle